MRtrix3/mrtrix3/docs/reference/scripts/dwi2response.rst

 - **-force** force overwrite of output files.

-- **-nthreads number** use this number of threads in multi-threaded applications (set to 0 to disable multi-threading)
+- **-nthreads number** use this number of threads in multi-threaded applications (set to 0 to disable multi-threading).

 - **-help** display this information page and exit.